dvblander/sandbox/README.md

 # sandbox
-This is the repository testing the workflow.
+You are now in Customer-1 Integration Branch.

-In here you will find branches for each customer with each customer having 3 folders: XML, DB, DLL
+This is where you debug the code found in the Customer-1 Branch.